matrix-org/matrix-spec/content/client-server-api/modules/invite_permission.md

 When the `default_action` field is unset, other parts of the specification might still have effects on invites seen by clients, like [ignoring users](#ignoring-users).

-When sending an invite to a user that blocks invites, clients SHOULD receive an error response with the `M_INVITE_BLOCKED` error code.
+Attempting to send an invite to a user that blocks invites will result in an error response with the `M_INVITE_BLOCKED` error code.

 #### Server behaviour